Effects of dynamical friction on perturbations for evolving dark energy: Introduction

 \section{Introduction}

-Ever since the discovery of cosmic acceleration \cite{Riess1998,Perlmutter1998}, several probes undoubtedly showed that the universe expansion rate is currently speeding up, through something unknown dubbed dark energy, or in the simplest case by vacuum energy \cite{Martin2012}.
+Ever since the discovery of cosmic acceleration \cite{Riess1998,Perlmutter1998}, several probes undoubtedly showed that the universe expansion rate is currently speeding up, through something unknown called dark energy, or in the simplest case by vacuum energy \cite{Martin2012}.
 In order to disclose the dark energy nature, several theoretical models have been proposed throughout the last two decades \cite{Copeland2006}.

-Besides the existence of low- and high-redshift tests \cite{Aviles2012}, alternatives can make use of morphological features of the observable universe, among which high-precision galaxy clustering and weak gravitational lensing measurements, to check how dark matter can cluster.
-The clustering process is intimately related to small perturbations induced by cosmic fluids in the universe and, in fact, any dark energy model might overcome successfully the aforementioned low- and high-redshift tests, together with morphological probes.
+In addition to the existence of low- and high-redshift tests \cite{Aviles2012}, alternatives can make use of morphological features of the observable universe, among which high-precision galaxy clustering and weak gravitational lensing measurements, to check how dark matter can cluster.
+The clustering process is intimately related to small perturbations induced by cosmic fluids in the universe, and, in fact, any dark energy model might successfully overcome the aforementioned low- and high-redshift tests, together with morphological probes.

-In this respect, the \emph{concordance background paradigm}, \textit{i.e.}, the best candidate to explain how the acceleration occurs, dubbed the $\Lambda$CDM model \cite{Bull:2015stt}, where $\Lambda$ represents the cosmological constant and CDM the cold dark matter component, unequivocally appears to be the best description of the Cosmic Microwave Background (CMB) and Large Scale Structure (LSS) surveys.
-Phrasing it differently, the concordance approach depends on the fewest number of free parameters possible \cite{Perivolaropoulos:2021jda}, suggesting that any dark energy model is \emph{statistically disfavoured} with respect to it\footnote{For the sake of clarity, the $\Lambda$CDM model requires six parameters, albeit at late-times, one single parameter, namely the mass density, approximates well the overall dynamics.
+In this respect, \emph{concordance background paradigm}, \textit{i.e.}, the best candidate to explain how the acceleration occurs, dubbed the $\Lambda$CDM model \cite{Bull:2015stt}, where $\Lambda$ represents the cosmological constant and CDM the cold dark matter component, unequivocally appears to be the best description of the Cosmic Microwave Background (CMB) and Large Scale Structure (LSS) surveys.
+Phrasing it differently, the concordance approach depends on the fewest number of free parameters possible \cite{Perivolaropoulos:2021jda}, suggesting that any dark energy model is \emph{statistically disfavoured} with respect to it \cite{Shafieloo:2018gin}\footnote{For the sake of clarity, the $\Lambda$CDM model requires six parameters, albeit at late-times, one single parameter, namely the mass density, approximates well the overall dynamics.
 Thus, to falsify the model, a compelling dark energy scenario might be described by one parameter only.
-The only class of dark energy models prompting one parameter only, being different from $\Lambda$CDM is the \emph{dark fluid}, see e.g. \cite{Arbey:2006it,Aviles:2011ak,Luongo:2018lgy,DAgostino:2022fcx}.
-Model-independent tests seem to certify the goodness of the standard background model at both low and intermediate levels \cite{Luongo:2020aqw}.} \cite{Shafieloo:2018gin}.
+The only class of dark energy models that prompts one parameter only, being different from $\Lambda$CDM is \emph{dark fluid}, see e.g. \cite{Arbey:2006it,Aviles:2011ak,Luongo:2018lgy,DAgostino:2022fcx}.
+Model-independent tests seem to certify the goodness of the standard background model at both low and intermediate levels \cite{Luongo:2020aqw}.}.